yagop/node-telegram-bot-api/doc/usage.md

 # Our public certificate will be crt.pem
 $ openssl req -new -sha256 -key key.pem -out crt.pem
 ```
+**Note:** Domain, specified in CN section during creation should be equal to your real domain address

 Once they are generated, the `crt.pem` should be uploaded, when setting up
 your webhook.
 For example,